Leoword/official-website/README.md

 ```
 {
 	articleList: {
-		categoryId: the id of category,
+		"categoryId": the id of category,
-		limit: the length fo article,
-		keyword: the keyword to find article,
-		lang: the lang of article
+		"limit": the limit of article length,
+		"keyword": keyword of title or abstract,
 	},
 	recommend: {
-		categoryId: the id of category,
+		"categoryId": the id of category,
-		limit: the length fo article,
-		keyword: the keyword to find article,
-		lang: the lang of article
+		"limit": the limit of article length,
+		"keyword": keyword of title or abstract
+	}
+	OR
+	{
+		"articleId": [the id of article, id...]
 	}
 }
 ```